Location

 CSTA will provide meals during our meeting:

-- Breakfast, lunch, and snacks will be catered in the meeting space.
+- Lunch and snacks will be catered in the Microsoft meeting space.

 Meals provided should accommodate all dietary restrictions as indicated in registration forms.
 Please let Jake know if your needs are not met.

-You will be responsible for other meals while traveling to and from Cleveland.
-We will to offset meal and other travel expenses with a flat $200 travel stipend (described below).
+You will be responsible for other meals while traveling to and from New York City, including Sunday dinner for the high school team.
+We will to offset meal and other travel expenses with a flat travel stipend ($200 or $270 for the high school team).

-You will receive a $200 stipend from CSTA to assist in covering your airport parking, ground transportation, and meals outside of those being provided.
-CSTA will be distributing this stipend payment approximately 3-5 business days after your arrival in Cleveland.
+You will receive a $200 stipend ($270 for high school team members) from CSTA to assist in covering your airport parking, ground transportation, and meals outside of those being provided.
+CSTA will distribute this stipend payment approximately 3-5 business days after your departure from New York.
 You will receive an email from us through our vendor, Tremendous, with directions on how to access your payment.
 Please look for this email during the week following the convening.

 - Laptop and charger

-- Photo ID and credit card (for check-in at the hotel)
+- Photo ID and credit card for hotel check-in

 - A great attitude!

-The entire event is casual (jeans are okay) and we suggest comfortable footwear.
+The entire event is casual (jeans are okay), and we suggest comfortable footwear.
+Consider November weather in NYC and that we will need to walk outside to get to Microsoft and the Gershwin Theatre.
 Keep in mind that candid photos will be taken by CSTA staff throughout the event.

 Directory